-Knee pain can be a result of injury or a misalignment of your joints causing pain when you walk.
-The knee is a complex joint which relies heavily on ligaments and surrounding muscles for its stability and strength.
-As with load bearing joints it is essential to ensure that the way you walk and functions of the foot, ankle and hip joints are not the reason for the pain in the hip.
-As with other joints pain can also be referred from other parts of your body, and this needs to be ruled out before suitable treatment can be suggested.
+Knee pain can be a result of injury or misalignment of your joints causing pain when you walk.
+The knee is a complex joint that relies heavily on ligaments and surrounding muscles for its stability and strength.
+As with load-bearing joints, it is essential to ensure that the way you walk and the functions of the foot, ankle, and hip joints are not the reason for the pain in the hip.
+As with other joints, pain can also be referred from other parts of your body, and this needs to be ruled out before suitable treatment can be suggested.

 Neck & Shoulder Pain